ramon-astudillo/vimbox/ROADMAP.md

         - also local removal will die since it is not empty
         - [x] add specific unit tests
     - [x] remove use of api-error, not indicative enough
+    - [x] Fix root files start with slash
     - [ ] Fix creating files with same name as folders

 - [ ] Upgrade handling of encrypted files
     - [x] Move encrypted files
     - [ ] Fix collision of hashed and unhashed names when moving files
-    - [ ] Fix can not create encrypted files at top level in dropbox
+    - [x] Fix can not create encrypted files at top level in dropbox
     - [ ] MD5 hashing does not count as encryption, use SHA-1 from hashlib
     - [x] hash only file name, rather than path
+    - [x] When creating file or folder, we could have an encrypted version

+- [ ] Remove uncontrolled use of ApiError.
+Should either die or recognize valid api-error and coresponding state

 ### v0.3.1